 Research online interview tools.

-There are many tools for doing interviews online.
-Do some research to find out which tool best suits your needs.
+There are many platforms for doing interviews online.
+Do some research to find out which platform best suits your needs.

 Google Meet is a popular option because it's part of the Google Suite.
 You can simply schedule the interview in Google Calendar and it'll automatically create a Google Meet event, with the link to the virtual meeting space being sent to you and the interviewee in the initial notification and reminder.